-- 1. Verification of Reward Imprest. - 2.
-Log books of motor van etc. and petrol account. - 3.
+1. Verification of Reward Imprest.

+- 2. Log books of motor van etc. and petrol account. - 3.
 Allotment of motor cycles to Inspectors of Security Force Scheme to be reviewed. - 4.
-Fire Service Organization Maintenance of. - 5.
-Supply of kit and clothing. - 6.
-Clothing and equipment stock book. - 7.
-Individual uniform register. - 8.
-Quarters allotment register. - 9.
-Arms and ammunition issue and return Register. - 10.
-Register of shortages and damages from seal intact wagons (Onwards and outwards) - 11.
-Review of performance under RPF Act.
+Fire Service Organization Maintenance of.

+- 5. Supply of kit and clothing.

+- 6. Clothing and equipment stock book.

+- 7. Individual uniform register.

+- 8. Quarters allotment register.

+- 9. Arms and ammunition issue and return Register.

+- 10. Register of shortages and damages from seal intact wagons (Onwards and outwards)

+11. Review of performance under RPF Act.
 1971.

 W OFFICE OF THE DIVL.
-RAILWAY MANAGER (MEDICAL) - PESONNEL.
+RAILWAY MANAGER (MEDICAL) - NON-PESONNEL.

 Sl.
-Nature and extent of Audit.
-No. documents.
-1 - See if this is not extravagant and is within the limits including extras and medical comforts. advised by the Chief Medical Officer.
-2 Accounts of provision See if they are according to the scale fixed. vegetables issued to see if they are decording to the scale fixed. cooks.
+Particulars of Nature and extent of Audit.
+No. 1 documents.
+Expenditure on diet including extras and See if this is not extravagant and is within the limits advised by the Chief Medical Officer.
+2 medical comforts.
+Accounts of provision See if they are according to the scale fixed.
+2 vegetables issued to cooks.
+See if they are according to the scale fixed.
 3 Account of milk See if the payment is based on the purchase as per the account and contract.
-4 Stock ledger of Check the balances, receipt and issues and investigate the disposal of time expired medicines. • A test check should be made to verify the verification. correctness of the issues in the ledger with the Desistan of sumsical receipts in compounders registers.
+4 medicines Indents, and Check the balances, receipt and issues and investigate the disposal of time expired medicines.
+A test check should be made to verify the correctness of the issues in the ledger with the receipts in compounders registers.
 5 Register of surgical instruments and linen.
 See if this has been posted correctly and the addition is made under sanction.
-6 Local purchases.
-See if they are authorized.
-7 Accounts of First Aid · · · · · · · · · · · · · · · · · · · , Boxes periodically inspected.
-8 Breakage, loss etc. See if recovery is made from staff responsible. statements , 9 See if charges are recovered wherever due, and Ambulance Cars. unnecessary trips are not made.
+6 7 Local purchases.
+Accounts of First Aid Boxes See if they are authorized.
+See if they are correctly maintained and periodically inspected.
+8 Breakage, loss etc. statements 9 Log Book of Ambulance Cars.
+See if charges are recovered wherever due, and unnecessary trips are not made.
 10 In-patient Register.
-See whether treatment is given to eligible persons and necessary charges from outsiders, towards hospital stoppages X-ray, blood test etc. are recovered correctly and competent sanction for admission, is obtained. admission, is obtained.
-11 Working of Dental The financial results have to be reviewed. and Chest clinics.
-12 Accident Relief Medical Check the accounts of the equipment and review Equipment vans. the results of Joint Inspection by Officers.
+See whether treatment is given to eligible persons and necessary charges from outsiders, towards hospital stoppages X-ray, blood test etc. are recovered correctly and competent sanction for admission, is obtained.
+11 Working of Dental and Chest clinics.
+The financial results have to be reviewed.
+12 Accident Relief Medical Equipment vans.
+Check the accounts of the equipment and review the results of Joint Inspection by Officers.
 13 Washing of linen See whether the charges paid are reasonable.
-14 Diet charges See whether recovery is made from the staff who statements. are not entitled to free diet as verified from the in- 15 Inspection notes of patients register.
+14 Diet charges statements.
+See whether recovery is made from the staff who are not entitled to free diet as verified from the in- patients register.
+15 Inspection notes of Divl.
+Medical Officer.
 See if any financial irregularity is noticed.
-13 Inspection notes of Divl.
-Medical Officer. see if any financial irregularity is noticed.
-16 Tax to the local bodies Examine the arrangement for the payment of tax to 10 for services rendered. the local bodies for services rendered such as Tot bet vices females. scavenging.
-17 Auction sale of rubbish. contractor and the sale proceeds remitted into the station correctly and currently.
-18 Treatment of outsiders General Review. and recovery of 10 charges thereof.
-Comment Descious 19 Utilisation of costly General Keview.
+16 Tax to the local bodies for services rendered.
+Examine the arrangement for the payment of tax to the local bodies for services rendered such as scavenging.